 Mothers face a lot of scrutinies when it comes to the decisions they make while pregnant and raising their children.
 A recent interview with actress and new mother Amanda Seyfried on Dr. Berlin’s Informed Pregnancy podcast addresses yet another controversial topic: taking antidepressant medications while pregnant.

 The 31-year-old recently told Dr. Elliot Berlin that she made the decision to continue taking her antidepressant while pregnant with her daughter, who is now four months old.
 Seyfried has reportedly been taking Lexapro to treat her OCD since she was diagnosed at age 19 and has made it a part of her routine for over a decade.
 “I didn’t get off my antidepressant.
 It’s really for anti-anxiety for me,” she divulged.
 “I’ve been taking Lexapro for years and years and years, and I didn’t get off of it.
 I was on an extremely low dose.”

 The decision to continue taking certain medications, especially those affecting mental health, is a difficult one for expecting mothers.
 On one hand, some antidepressants can pose health risks to the growing fetus.
-Today quotes the American College of Obstetricians and Gynecologists, which said that “some studies have linked fetal malformations, cardiac defects, pulmonary hypertension, and reduced birth weight to antidepressant use during pregnancy.”
+Today quotes the American College of Obstetricians and Gynecologists (ACOG), who said that “some studies have linked fetal malformations, cardiac defects, pulmonary hypertension, and reduced birth weight to antidepressant use during pregnancy.”